Get the right amount of coverage you need to protect your valuables with Lemonade Home.

 What factors should you think about when buying drone insurance?

-You should consider the coverage, prices and policy management.
+You should consider the coverage, prices and policy management for any drone insurance policy.